Tonejs/Tone.js/README.md

 [![Build Status](https://travis-ci.org/Tonejs/Tone.js.svg?branch=dev)](https://travis-ci.org/Tonejs/Tone.js) [![codecov](https://codecov.io/gh/Tonejs/Tone.js/branch/dev/graph/badge.svg)](https://codecov.io/gh/Tonejs/Tone.js)

 Tone.js is a Web Audio framework for creating interactive music in the browser.
 The architecture of Tone.js aims to be familiar to both musicians and audio programmers looking to create web-based audio applications.
 On the high-level, Tone offers common DAW (digital audio workstation) features like a global transport for scheduling events and prebuilt synths and effects.
-For signal-processing programmers (coming from languages like Max/MSP), Tone provides a wealth of high performance, low latency building blocks and DSP modules to build your own synthesizers, effects, and complex control signals.
+For signal-processing programmers (coming from languages like Max/MSP), Tone provides a wealth of high-performance building blocks to create your own synthesizers, effects, and complex control signals.

 [API](https://tonejs.github.io/docs/)